Bro-One/NPL/README.md

   1. reset the origin - complete
   2. set a step size - complete
   3. set a min/max pos - complete
-  4. Chek the code in Window OS
+  4. Chek the code in Window OS - complete
   5. (if possible)python GUI